vktr274/pix2pix-maps/README.md

 Upon visual inspection we found that the model trained with the batch size set to 10 produced images there were washed out and contained crooked structures.
 Using a batch size of 4 wasn't optimal either.
 This is caused by the fact that batch normalization aggregated statistics over 10 images.
 Using a batch size of 1 is an approach to batch normalization called instance normalization which yields better results.

-Using PatchGAN receptive field sizes smaller than 70x70 led to artifacts in the generated images.
-The largest receptive field size of 286x286 led to the best results.
-The model trained with `extract_patches` produced better results than the model trained with resized images since there wasn't as much loss of detail.
-The model trained with the largest receptive field size of 286x286 and `extract_patches` produced the best results overall.
+Using PatchGAN with a receptive field of 16x16 led to artifacts in the generated images, therefore we do not include it in the final evaluattion.
+The larger receptive field sizes of 70x70 and 286x286 led to the best results.
+The models trained with `extract_patches` produced better results than the model trained using only resized images.

-We used the models from [training 7](#training-7), [training 8](#training-8), and [training 9](#training-9) with the batch size set to 1 and corresponding PatchGAN receptive field sizes of 70, 286, and 70 respectively.
+We chose to evaluate the models from [training 7](#training-7), [training 8](#training-8), and [training 9](#training-9) with the batch size set to 1 and corresponding PatchGAN receptive field sizes of 70, 286, and 70 respectively.
 We also include results from [training 2](#training-2) and [training 3](#training-3) with the batch size set to 4 and 10 respectively and discriminator receptive field size of 94 which was caused by the mistake in the implementation of the PatchGAN model.

-The results are shown in the following table.
+The resulting numbers show that quality perceived by the human eye is not always reflected in the metrics.
+The metrics are shown in a table for each model.
 We also include generated image samples from each model.

 ### Model from training 7